Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field: Results and Discussion

 \subsection{Chain-of-thought prompting, one-way strategy}

-Table~\ref{uni_cot} presents the results of the chain-of-thought, one-way strategy experiments.
+Table~\ref{uni_cot} presents the results of the CoT, one-way strategy experiments.
 All models demonstrate significantly better performance compared to the analogous experiment using standard prompting.
 This confirms that CoT is a highly effective technique for enhancing model efficacy.
 A notable phenomenon observed here is that almost all models exhibit high precision on the same-as relationship.
 However, this often comes at the cost of recall, with the highest recall achieved by \model{openchat}, reaching 0.780.

 Among full open models, \model{mixtral} again outperformed the other model with an average F1-score of 0.808.
+As per Section~\ref{sec:s1}, \model{mixtral}'s strong performance is likely attributed to its mixture-of-experts architecture and extensive pre-training on diverse datasets, including scientific and technical literature~\cite{jiang2024mixtral,zhao2023survey}.

 Regarding the quantised models, \model{dolphin-mistral} achieves the highest average F1-score of 0.869.
 It is closely followed by \model{dolphin-mistral-dpo} with a score of 0.826, \model{solar} at 0.825, and \model{openchat} at 0.823.
 This suggests that models fine-tuned on the OpenOrca corpus are particularly effective for this task.
-In this context, the use of the CoT strategy enables the quantised model \model{dolphin-mistral} to even surpass the much larger \model{mixtral} model.
+The OpenOrca dataset's inclusion of scientific and technical content likely contributes to this efficacy~\cite{mukherjee2023orca}.
+In this context, the use of the CoT strategy enables the quantised model \model{dolphin-mistral} to surpass the much larger \model{mixtral} model.
+This performance differential may stem from \model{dolphin-mistral}'s specialised fine-tuning on instruction-following datasets that emphasise reasoning processes~\cite{wang2022self}.

 Among the proprietary models, \model{gpt-4} achieved the highest performance, reaching an average F1-score of 0.911.
-However, both \model{gpt-4} and \model{sonnet} show a slight decrease in performance compared to other models.
-This suggests that some of the more advanced models might be confused rather than aided by the CoT strategy.
-On the other hand, both \model{haiku} and \model{gpt-3.5} perform significantly better.
-Of course, without detailed knowledge of the pipelines of these more modern proprietary models, and whether they benefit from additional systems, it is difficult to draw definitive conclusions.
+Notably, both \model{gpt-4} and \model{sonnet} exhibit a slight decline in performance when using the CoT prompting strategy, whereas \model{haiku} and \model{gpt-3.5} show improved results under the same conditions.
+The counterintuitive behavior of the larger models may arise from redundancy and cognitive overhead.
+Since these models have already internalized complex semantic relationships during pre-training, explicitly prompting them to articulate intermediate reasoning steps could introduce unnecessary noise~\cite{wei2022chain,liu2024mind}.
+This additional complexity may disrupt their internal inference mechanisms, ultimately impairing performance and reducing accuracy.